Mission Santa Cruz de San Sabá: Destruction

-The presence of the mission infuriated Comanche leaders, who saw San Sabá as proof of an alliance between the Spanish and Apache.
+The presence of the mission infuriated Comanche leaders, who saw San Sabá as proof of an alliance between the Spanish and Apache and an encroachment on their land.
 The Apache encouraged this perception, leaving Spanish-made items, such as shoes, behind when they raided Comanche camps.
 The garrison soon heard rumors that hundreds of Comanche warriors were moving towards the mission.
 Ortiz requested that the missionaries move into the presidio, but they refused.
 Because so many women and children lived in the fort, Ortiz could spare only a few soldiers to remain at the mission with the priests.
 The Comanche allied with other traditional Apache enemies, including the Tonkawa and Hasinai, and on March 16, 1758, this force of about 2,000 warriors attacked the mission.
 According to Spanish accounts, at least half of the warriors carried European guns, an unusual event in a time when most natives fought with bow and arrow or hatchets.

 Eight people died, including Father Terreros, and the mission was burned to the ground.
 Almost every animal in the mission compound was killed, including the cattle.
 One missionary and about 20 other people escaped to the presidio.
 The Comanche gathered near the fort and tried to entice the soldiers to come outside the safety of the wooden walls.
 When their ploys did not work, the natives left on March 18.
 The San Sabá mission was the only Spanish mission in Texas to be completely destroyed by a native attack.